FarzamMohammadi/ado-express/README.md

     ado-express-{OS}.exe <CRUCIAL_RELEASE_DEFINITIONS> <ORGANIZATION_URL> <PERSONAL_ACCESS_TOKEN> <QUERY> <RELEASE_STAGE_NAME> <RELEASE_NAME_FORMAT> <SEARCH_ONLY> <VIA_STAGE> <VIA_STAGE_SOURCE_NAME> <VIA_STAGE_LATEST_RELEASE>

 #### Environment Variables Configuration
-Pass the environment variables as parameters in command.
-More about environment variables here: [Environment Variables](#Environment-Variables):
+There are two ways to set the environment variables:
+1. Pass them as arguments in the run command
+2. Set them in the environment

+Make sure to set them according to your task.
+For more information about environment variables, see [Environment Variables](#Environment-Variables).

 ## 2. Locally in Development Container (Docker & VSCode installation required)
 You can run or contribute to this project without installing python or other project dependencies.
 You can do this by running your local development environment inside a container.
-For more info: (https://code.visualstudio.com/docs/devcontainers/containers)
+For more info, see [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

 Steps:
 1. Open the project in VS Code